 There’re some incredible places to visit in New Zealand, from beautiful beaches that go on for miles, exhilarating hikes, stunning scenery and so much more.
-But where are the best places to visit in New Zealand?
+But where are the most beautiful places to visit in New Zealand.

 An approximate 1 and a half hour scenic drive from Christchurch, along State Highway 75, Akaroa is a small town found on the shores of the Banks Peninsula.